Let’s learn about Point in Geometry!

 Non-collinear Point Definition

 As the name suggests, non-collinear means non-linear.
-The points which are not on in a linear section or not on a straight line, are known as non-collinear points.
+The points that are not on a linear section or not on a straight line are known as non-collinear points.

 Non-collinear Point Examples

 Non-collinear points can also be explained with a very simple example.
 If you take few points and try to draw a single straight line and but you are not able to make it, then these points are non-collinear points.